Melvin Dorta: Philadelphia Phillies

-On March 1, 2010, Dorta signed a minor league deal with the Philadelphia Phillies organization.
+On December 11, 2009, Dorta signed a minor league deal with the Philadelphia Phillies organization.
 He was assigned to the Double-A Reading Phillies to begin the season.
 On April 15, he was promoted to the Triple-A Lehigh Valley IronPigs.
 Dorta played in 103 games for the Phillies organization before he elected free agency on November 6, 2010.

 Camden Riversharks

-Dorta signed with the Camden Riversharks of the Atlantic League of Professional Baseball for the 2011 season.
-He played in 8 games for Camden, hitting .097/.125/.129 before he was released.
+Dorta signed with the Camden Riversharks of the Atlantic League of Professional Baseball for the 2011 season and played in 8 games for Camden, hitting .097/.125/.129 before he was released.

 Road Warriors

-Shortly after his release, Dorta signed with the Road Warriors of the Atlantic League.
-He played in 39 games for the club, batting .353/.373/.433 for the team.
+Shortly after his release, Dorta signed with the Road Warriors of the Atlantic League and played in 39 games for the club, batting .353/.373/.433 for the team.
 He became a free agent at the conclusion of the season.

 Second Stint with Washington Nationals

 On March 4, 2013, Dorta signed a minor league deal with the Washington Nationals organization.
-He was injured before the season started and made no appearances for a minor league affiliate or the major league club.
-He elected free agency on November 4, 2013, but resigned on a minor league contract on November 14.
+Instead of playing with the team, he became an assistant coach for the Harrisburg Senators that season, ending his playing career.
 He was released by the team before the start of the 2014 season.

-In 2013, he became an assistant coach for the Harrisburg Senators.